binarymax/heimdall/README.md

 ### Methods

 In the above example the methods are mapped as follows:
- - ENTITY is a GET for /:resource/:id
+ - ENTRY is a GET for /:resource/:id
  - COLLECTION is a GET for /:resource/
  - ADD is a POST for /:resource/
  - SAVE is a PUT for /:resource/:id